 5 of Scene’s Sets to See at Okeechobee Music and Arts Festival 2018

-To celebrate, we’ll be breaking down our five most anticipated sets of the festival paired with our favorite track to help you start making your festival preparations and maybe even provide you with some shiny new music to look forward to before the big weekend.
+As the festival approaches, we’re be breaking down our five most anticipated sets of the festival paired with our favorite track to help you start making your festival preparations and maybe even provide you with some shiny new music to look forward to.

 This will be the festival’s third year since its conception.
 To check out our review of last year’s Okeechobee Music and Arts Festival 2017, click here.